RoryByrne1/rorybyrne1.github.io/me.md

 # more about me

-This page is so you can learn a little more about my passions and hobbies.
-It's a little profile of me.
-It's selfish of me to think anyone will be interested in my passions and hobbies.
-My CV for you to think I'm cool.
-PLEASE THINK I'M COOL
+It's self-indulgent to think anyone will be interested but here is more about me.
+This is mostly for me, to keep my interests, inspirations, and ideas in one place, though I'm probably hoping someone will think I'm cool.

-I'll be putting more about me and also anything I want to put here

 <div class="me-tiles">
   {% assign me_sections = site.me | sort: "order" %}